ans-group/docs.ukfast.co.uk/source/fastdrive/creatingfolderswithinFASTdrive.md

 ![Image63](files/Image63.png)

-Below, are the users that have been given permissions and you can see the variety of permissions that they have.
+Below, are the users that have been given permissions and you can see the permissions that they have.

 ![Image64](files/Image64.png)